Report: Vikings' Jefferson expected to land on IR; out vs. 49ers

-The Minnesota Vikings will be without their best player for at least four games as they look to turn their season around.
+The Minnesota Vikings reportedly will be without their best player for at least four games as they look to turn their 2023 NFL season around.

-Star wide receiver Justin Jefferson is headed to injured reserve due to a hamstring injury he suffered against the Kansas City Chiefs on Sunday, per NFL Media's Tom Pelissero.
+Star wide receiver Justin Jefferson is headed to injured reserve due to a hamstring injury he suffered against the Kansas City Chiefs on Sunday, NFL Media's Tom Pelissero reported Tuesday, citing sources.

-By landing on IR, Jefferson will miss at least four games.
-The Vikings' upcoming schedule includes a road game against the Chicago Bears in Week 6, a home Monday Night Football game against the San Francisco 49ers in Week 7, a visit to Green Bay in Week 8 and a trip to Atlanta in Week 9.
-Jefferson will be able to return for the team's Week 10 home contest against the New Orleans Saints.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.